jackyhuynh/template-intro-for-developer-and-data-science/README.md

 ### Prerequisites
 What things you need to install the software and how to install them
 - Jupyter Notebook: If you want just test the code, simply go to google and search for jupiter notebook or another Python online IDE.
 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-- Anacoda Navigator: Install Anaconda Navigator if you want to develop data sciences using python or R. Anaconda Navigator is a desktop graphical user interface included in Anaconda that allows you to launch applications and easily manage conda packages, environments and channels without the need to use command line commands.
+- Anacoda Navigator: Install Anaconda Navigator if you want to develop data-science projects using Python or R. Anaconda Navigator is a desktop graphical user interface included in Anaconda that allows you to launch applications and easily manage conda packages, environments and channels without the need to use command line commands.

 ### Installing
 A step by step series of examples that tell you how to get a development enviroment running